 Tools and frameworks

-This is the first act of active listening: the process of asking questions to understand the meaning and context the client is coming from, clarifying.
+Clarifying is asking questions to understand the meaning and context the client is coming from, the first act of active listening.

 Some clarifying questions: